containers/quadlet/docs/ContainerSetup.md

 most container files are owned by root, quadlet defaults to mapping host uid 0 to 0 in the container, making the ownership mapping layers small.
 Due to the limited permissions quadlet defaults to, mapping the root user into the container should be safe.
+The default can be overridden with `RemapUsers=no` which will map the host uid/gids directly to the container.

 Due to the above 0-to-0 mapping, the recommended approach is to construct container images that run as a standardized *non-root* user,